Student Behavior Policy

 Safety and Conduct

 St. Thomas Aquinas Academy expects all students to exhibit kind, noble, uplifting behavior that is becoming of young Catholics in email, forum posts, and telephone/web meetings.
 Profile images on the Student Zone must be modest and exhibit a sense of personal dignity.
 Forum posts may not include any personal contact information, any mention of usernames or contact names on other websites or apps, and may not include links to any other websites.
-We ask that all students aim to be virtuous young men and women that cultivate thoughtful, jovial, and warm personas with the words they use on the website and during meetings.
+We ask that all students aim to be virtuous young men and women who cultivate thoughtful, jovial, and warm personas with the words they use on the website and during meetings.

 Student Email Policy